 A revolution in payments

-There are three main trends affecting the way customers make payments worldwide:
+There are three main trends affecting the way that customers make payments worldwide:

-These have revolutionized the way people make digital payments.
+These two have revolutionised the way people make digital payments.
 The number of people accessing internet services on their mobile devices is expected to reach 3 billion by 2020.
 This is 65% of the world’s adult population.

 By 2020 it is expected that 80% of all internet users will be accessing the internet through mobile devices, and 58% of these will be smartphones.
-These are packed with features that have lead to new ways of payments, and revolutionized digital payments.
+These devices are packed with advanced features that have lead to new ways of making payments, adding to the revolutionary trends of digital payments.

 Smartphone features which have enabled this change are: